 Build a site

-In ArcGIS Hub, you build a site and embed other elements such as maps, apps, surveys, and more into it.
-You'll combine several different components to create an engaging website around park improvement.
+In ArcGIS Hub, you build a site and embed other elements such as maps, apps, and surveys into it.
+You'll combine several components to create an engaging website about park improvement.

 You'll start by creating a site that you can edit and populate.
 ArcGIS Hub includes drag-and-drop functionality for different website components and allows you to edit the HTML code for further customization.